 Enter the Active Directory security group or groups that you will use to control access to the vSCEP API in the Allowed Users/Groups field or enter individual users (DOMAIN\username or DOMAIN\group name format).
-You may use the people picker button (You may use the people picker button () to browse for users or groups.
-Click the verify button (to confirm that any entered users or groups are valid.
+You may use the people picker button ( ) to browse for users or groups.
+Click the verify button ( ) to confirm that any entered users or groups are valid.